airshipit/deckhand/docs/design.md

 Selection of document parents is controlled by the `parentSelector` field and works as follows.
 A given document, `C`, that specifies a `parentSelector` will have exactly one parent, `P`.
-Document `P` will be the highest precedence (i.e. part of the lowest layer) document that has the labels indicated by the `parentSelector` (and possibly additional labels) from the set of all documents of the same `schema` as `C` that are in layers above the layer `C` is in.
+Document `P` will be the highest precedence (i.e. part of the lowest layer defined in the `layerOrder` list from the `LayeringPolicy`) document that has the labels indicated by the `parentSelector` (and possibly additional labels) from the set of all documents of the same `schema` as `C` that are in layers above the layer `C` is in.
 For example, consider the following sample documents:

 ```yaml
 ---